Andereoo/TkinterWeb/README.md

 ## Webpage Compatability
 **HTML/CSS:**
 * TkinterWeb supports HTML 4.01 and CSS 2.1.
-A full list of supported CSS declarations can be found at http://tkhtml.tcl.tk/support.html.
+A full list of supported CSS declarations can be found at [http://tkhtml.tcl.tk/support.html](https://web.archive.org/web/20250325123206/http://tkhtml.tcl.tk/support.html).
 * Most CSS pseudo-elements, such as `:hover` and `:active` are also supported.
-* On 64-bit Windows and Linux, ``border-radius`` and more cursor options are also supported. ``overflow-x`` is also supported on ``body`` and ``html`` elements.
+* On 64-bit Windows and Linux, ``border-radius`` and more cursor options are also supported.

 **JavaScript:**
 * Javascript only partly supported at the moment.
    * To use JavaScript, PythonMonkey must be installed.
+* It is also possible for the user to connect their own JavaScript interpreter or manipulate the document through Python.
 * See [Using JavaScript](https://tkinterweb.readthedocs.io/en/latest/javascript.html) for more information and [DOM Manipulation with TkinterWeb](https://tkinterweb.readthedocs.io/en/latest/dom.html) for information on manipulating the document through Python.

 **Images:**
 * TkinterWeb supports nearly 50 different image types through PIL.
-    * In order to load Scalable Vector Graphic images, CairoSVG, both PyCairo and PyGObject, or both PyCairo and Rsvg must be installed.
+* In order to load Scalable Vector Graphic images, CairoSVG, both PyCairo and PyGObject, or both PyCairo and Rsvg must also be installed.
-* Without these packages, TkinterWeb will still function properly, but SVG files will not be shown.

 ## Contributing
 **The best ways to contribute to this project are by submitting a [bug report](https://github.com/Andereoo/TkinterWeb/issues/new) to report bugs or suggest new features, or by submitting a [pull request](https://github.com/Andereoo/TkinterWeb/pulls) to offer fixes.
 Your help makes TkinterWeb become more stable and full-featured!**